monk-ee/SplunkAppforAWSBilling/README.md

 - v2.0 Indexes are not compatible with earlier versions of the app, you will have to rerun all your log data and flush the older indexes - the data has changed from csv items to JSON.
 - GST Items are thrown away - because of the currency conversion complexity.
 (I am considering adding these but with exclusion flags on the reports)
 - Any LineItem that does not have a RecordId is thrown away - because it is not charged to your bill

+### Troubleshooting

+In the $SPLUNK_HOME/etc/apps/SplunkAppforAWSBilling/local directory are the *.p files that keep track of processed records.
+If you find that you have got twisted or need to reimport a file you may need to clear the aws-bill index or delete these files.
+They are basically sets of imported RecordIds - to avoid duplicates.